CELtd/mechafil-server/README.md

 ## Configure Data Access (Spacescope)

-The server fetches historical data at startup via Spacescope/Starboard (through `pystarboard`).
-You need a Spacescope API token.
+The cache-updater service fetches historical data via Spacescope/Starboard (through `pystarboard`).
+Provide credentials so it can authenticate before writing to the shared cache volume.

-Set credentials via environment variables (the server loads `.env` from the repo root or from this folder, and also `.test-env` from the repo root):
+Set credentials via environment variables (both services load `.env` from the repo root or from this folder, and also `.test-env` from the repo root):

 - `SPACESCOPE_TOKEN` — bearer token string, e.g. `Bearer YOUR_TOKEN_HERE`
 - or `SPACESCOPE_AUTH_FILE` — path to a JSON file with `{ "auth_key": "Bearer YOUR_TOKEN_HERE" }`